alexhorner/ZyXEL-NAS326/README.md

 ---
 ## Goals
-All of the guides assume you are using ZyXEL's 5.21 firmware.
+All of the guides assume you are using ZyXEL's V5.21(AAZF.3) firmware.
 In this firmware a few things are broken but the guides will explain how to fix them.
+If you need a copy of this firmware, please email me with the email at the bottom, as it is no longer available on the ZyXEL website.
+This repository has not yet been validated for firmware versions newer than V5.21(AAZF.3).
+The latest available firmware version at the time of writing this disclaimer is V5.21(AAZF.9) which is untested.

 Here are the goals I intend to achieve.
 I will mark them as completed as I make my way through them: